kudocc/python-srFile/README.md

 # python-srFile

 Transport directory or file to other computer within the same local network.
+I use it to transport files from my macbook to my desktop computer which runs Windows.

 ## client